lilamckenna/activeequity/README.md

 This project creates a network of the s&p 500 stocks, mapping relationships between stocks via a set of market tilts / factors.

+Note: A lot of work for cleaning the data and pulling was run on Excel and Bloomberg terminal.

 **Files in this repo:**

-main function.py: Reads the bloomberg historical stock data & fama french data and runs the regression.
+mainfunction.py: Reads the bloomberg historical stock data & fama french data and runs the regression.
 It outputs the cs89_results_export file.

 cs89_reslts_export.xlsx:
 This displays the statistical significance (p-values) of each of the five regressions for every stock in the S&p 500.